 This cultural hub is very important to the people of Valparaíso.
 Originally a Spanish fort, which then became a prison – and was used to house and torture political prisoners during the Pinochet dictatorship – it’s now a community space for art and culture.

-Here you can see art of former prisoners on the walls, young people practising dance routines and (if you get lucky) an exhibition.
+Here you can see the art of former prisoners on the walls, young people practicing dance routines and (if you get lucky) an exhibition.
 Check the listings here.

-NOTE: if you take the free walking tour with Tours 4 Tips, you’ll stop here on route.
+Tip: if you take the free walking tour with Tours 4 Tips, you’ll stop here en route.

 9. Sip on a local special: pisco sours

 Valparaiso is where we had some of the best pisco sours we’ve tasted in all of South America.
 Pisco is a spirit made from grapes and its origins (like many things) are hotly contested between Chile and Peru.

 This drink combines pisco with lemon, sugar, and egg white to create a highly addictive and extremely tasty concoction.